 You can also select “sent campaigns” directly from the main menu bar.

-In order to see all sent campaigns data, click on “Sent campaigns” under the shortcuts
+In order to see all sent campaign data, click on “Sent campaigns” under the shortcuts.

 On this page, you can see all the sent campaign statistics.
 Also, you can search for a specific campaign by typing the campaign details.

 - Send ID – unique number automatically generated for each mail.